Singapore National Day parade: History

 In 1993, interactive participation by the public debuted in that year's edition to increase public participation and awareness of the parade as an important part of Singaporean life and as a symbol of national unity and identity.
-In 1997, a National Education Show was also introduced where Primary Five students from a selected number of schools attended in one of the rehearsals.

-In 2003, due to overcrowding of tickets, the electronic ballot ticketing system was introduced as a countermeasure, and a ballot was conducted where citizens stand a chance at winning the tickets by registering their e-mail addresses or mobile numbers such as the NDP websites or phone lines.
+In 1997, organisers began to hold the "National Education Show"—a rehearsal of the parade for an audience of invited school students; the event is intended to provide students with an opportunity to attend at least one NDP.

+Due to the event's popularity, Singaporeans often lined up in overnight queues for a chance to obtain tickets to the NDP and its preview events; in 1993, the Special Operations Command had to be sent in to control overcrowding at one distribution site, and scalping became common by the mid-1990s due to both high demand and the Asian financial crisis.
+In 2002, organisers attempted to control crowds by not revealing the distribution sites in advance, but this did not alleviate crowding once the locations became known.
+In 2003, to rectify these issues, organisers adopted an electronic "ballot" system for tickets, in which residents register online or with a phone number for a chance to receive parade tickets.
+The new system was not without its initial problems, including tickets being left unclaimed due to applicants providing incorrect phone numbers, and the registration website having difficulties coping with the large amount of traffic.

+In 2005 and 2010, aside from the main parade being at the Padang, it was also held at the heartland areas.

-On 16 October 2005, it was announced that due to the planned closure and replacement of the National Stadium as part of the Singapore Sports Hub project, that the 2007 NDP would move to The Float at Marina Bay—a temporary 27,000-seat grandstand and 130 m × 100 m (430 ft × 330 ft) floating platform in Marina Bay.
+On 16 October 2005, it was announced that due to the planned closure and replacement of the National Stadium as part of the Singapore Sports Hub project, the parade would be held there for the last time in 2006, and would move to The Float at Marina Bay—a temporary 27,000-seat grandstand and 130 m × 100 m (430 ft × 330 ft) floating platform in Marina Bay —for 2007.
 Despite offering a seating capacity almost less than half the capacity of the National Stadium, there was a vast area for approximately 150,000 additional spectators along the Marina Bay waterfront.